kuehbiko/kuehbiko/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, I'm Elizabeth.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Elizabeth, a data analyst with expertise in data analysis and reporting.

-Querying data using SQL.
+🌱 Querying data using SQL. \
-Generate reports and perform ad-hoc data analysis in Jupyter Notebook.
+🌱 Generate reports and perform ad-hoc data analysis in Jupyter Notebook. \
-Developing dashboards on Tableau.
+🌱 Developing dashboards on Tableau. \
-Data analysis and reporting using Google Sheets and Excel.
+🌱 Data analysis and reporting using Google Sheets and Excel.

-📚 Projects
+**📚 Projects**
-Welcome to my portfolio, where I showcase my [projects](https://github.com/kuehbiko/01-Portfolio-Projects).
+Welcome to my GitHub! \

-🛠️ Tools
+View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills. \
+Or see what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).

+**🛠️ Tools** \
-Language: SQL, Python
+Language: SQL, Python \
-Database: Google BigQuery, PostgreSQL, MySQL
+Database: Google BigQuery, PostgreSQL, MySQL \
 Visualization: Tableau, Power BI

 ----